tanhleno/my-vimrc/README.md

 # MyVimrc
-A repository to save my configurations of editor vim.
+A repository to save my vim editor configurations.